 You will take flight like a bird.

 Daedalus was driven.
 New life had brewed, allowing him to escape his version of terror, the mundane.
-He worked away, enthusiastically, not out of fear but pure excitement.
-Herein lied a new adventure, a new challenge for this ante-nascent scientific mind.
+He worked away, enthusiastically, not out of fear but through pure excitement.
+Herein lied a new adventure, a new challenge for this primordial scientific mind.

 The plucking began.
 Feathers everywhere.
 Sneezing.
 Coughing.
 Grunting then spitting.
-And the blood of birds, bodies that were now flightless, had watered the stone surface, the red-colored waste that fueled this dream.
-Strings were meshed together, ragged cloths were used to bind up straw, and beeswax, (beeswax, really?
-Yes, as ridiculous as that sounds…) – lots and lots of beeswax being the main ingredient bonding this fracture.
+And the blood of birds, bodies that were now flightless, had watered the stone surface into a red-coloured waste that fueled this dream.
+Strings were meshed together.
+Ragged cloths were used to bind up straw.
+And beeswax, lots and lots of it, became the main ingredient bonding this fracture.

 Is this even going to work father?

-The lad was ignored.
-Is he even seen, understood, or felt?
-The eyes of his father tell a different sort of feel.
+The boy was ignored.
+Was he even seen or felt?
+The eyes of his father told a different sort of feel.

 Try it on, said Daedalus.

 Timidly, Icarus lifted the wings.
 It hung over him like a burden.
-The proportions, the weight of it all, off measure, like it had somebody else in mind, perhaps its intended designer.
+The proportions, the weight of it all, off measure, as if the thing had somebody else in mind, perhaps its intended designer.

 It doesn’t fit right.